 SOS Diabetes is a parent-led effort that began in February 2014 to encourage the Ontario Minisry of Education to develop a policy that will ensure students with type 1 diabetes get the support that they need while at school.

-We’re mothers and fathers of children and youth with type 1 diabetes.
-We struggle with sending our kids to school, wanting them to be safe and supported.
-In the absence of a province-wide policy that sets standards for supporting students with type 1 diabetes, it’s not easy.
+As parents of children and youth with type 1 diabetes, we want our kids to be safe and supported in school.
+In the absence of consistent and comprehensive policies across the province, it’s not easy.
 We want to change that.
 This is our vision of an ideal future:

 - The Ontario school system supports and protects students with type 1 diabetes, working with families to ensure students’ diabetes is well managed and that they have the fullest possible school experience, regardless of their age or treatment regimen.